Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 How does the Nakasendo compare with the Kumano Kodo?

-If you’re wondering whether to hike the Nakasendo OR the Kumano Kodo (or both), here are some thoughts that might help you make the decision.
+If you’re wondering whether to hike the Nakasendo OR the Kumano Kodo (or both), here are some points that might help you decide.

 Infrastructure